CADLAB-io/CADLAB.io-swarm-stack/README.md

 ```bash
 echo "your_secure_password" | docker secret create mysql_root_password -
 ```
+TODO: add that history only for creating secret with echo

 But after that we recommend cleaning up your history, to make sure you password is not saved in plain text anywhere on the machine.